zachfedor/zachfedor.github.io/_posts/2016-01-07-post-that-has-everything.md

 ---
 title: "A Post That Has Everything"
 date: 2016-01-07
+category: developer
+excerpt: "A page with dummy content to demo the use of a pattern library"
 ---

 *This post only exists to demonstrate the living documentation that Astrum provides as a pattern library.
 [Check it out.](/library)*